 What is a Specified Service Trade or Business?

-The Section 199A deduction does not apply to specified service trades or businesses (SSTB), which exclude engineers and architects, when taxable income is above $415,000 for joint filers and $207,500 for other filers and is partially allowed when taxable income is between $315,000-415,000 for joint filers and between $157,500-207,500 for other filers.
+An specified service trade or business (SSTB) is a trade or business involving the performance of services in the fields of health, law, accounting, actuarial science, performing arts, consulting, athletics, financial services, investing and investment management, trading, dealing in certain assets or any trade or business where the principal asset is the reputation or skill of one or more of its employees or owners.
+The Sec.
+199A deduction does not apply to SSTBs when taxable income is above $426,600 for joint filers and $213,300 for other filers, and is partially allowed when taxable income is between $326,600-426,600 for joint filers and between $163,300-213,300 for other filers (tax year 2020 amounts).
 Individuals with taxable income below these threshold levels are not subject to the limitations.

-The proposed regulations elaborate on and provide examples on which professions are included and excluded in the definition of a specified service trade or business.
-The following chart includes excerpts from the regulations and will help tax professionals advise their clients on this aspect of the Sec.
+The regulations elaborate and provide examples on which professions are included and excluded in the definition of a specified service trade or business.
+The chart below includes excerpts from instructions for Form 8995-A, Qualified Business Income Deduction, and will help tax professionals advise their clients on this aspect of the Sec.
 199A deduction.

 |Included fields||Excluded fields|

 |Health||Physicians, pharmacists, nurses, dentists, veterinarians, physical therapists, psychologists and other similar healthcare professionals.||Services not directly related to a medical services field, such as the operation of health clubs or spas; payment processing; or the research, testing, manufacture and sale of pharmaceuticals or medical devices.|